cyber-run/DART/readme.md

 - [x] Fix bug where calibration angle carries over to another run in session

-- [ ] Add stop button for tracking -> terminate process
+- [x] Add stop button for tracking -> terminate process

-- [ ] Refactor code to be more modular and readable and create dev branch
+- [x] Refactor code to be more modular and readable and create dev branch

 - [ ] take the mean of multiple markers

 - [ ] tilt calibration

+- [ ] Add cd and user